 2) How to read the output back?

-Now since form is submitted in iframe, whatever is happening in iframe is not accesible to main window and vise versa becuase these two iframes are not from the same domain.
+Now since form is submitted in iframe, whatever is happening in iframe is not accesible to main window and vise versa due to cross origin restrictions imposed by browsers.
 So this is where you should follow my proposed design,

-The API maker will return an HTML page with script block in which it sends message to parent window.
+The API maker will return an HTML page with script block in it.
+Script block should send a message (HTML5 cross frame messaging API) to parent frame.

 e. g.
-Output of PAI goes like this.
+Output of API goes like this.

-This is how client will read in his javscript code
+This is how client will read in his javascript code

 Note: message posted is HTML5 API may not be available in many browsers.